bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_delete.rst

 Manual Request Creation
 =======================

-Clicking on the *Create Request* button takes you to a simple form where you can create a delete request by manually entering an iRODS path and an optional description.
+Clicking the :guilabel:`Create Request` button takes you to a simple form where you can create a delete request by manually entering an iRODS path and an optional description.

 .. figure:: _static/app_samplesheets/irods_del_form.png
     :align: center